SanaShahSyeda/springcore-Implementation/README.md

 + •	public void init (): for initialization code.
 + •	public void destroy(): for cleanup code.
 ### •	Life Cycle
-+ o	Bean object created with metadata of configuration XML file.
++ 	Bean object created with metadata of configuration XML file.
-+ o	Set properties values.
++ 	Set properties values.
-+ o	Init() method called.
++ 	Init() method called.
-+ o	Read and use the beans.
++ 	Read and use the beans.
-+ o	Destroy() method called.
++ 	Destroy() method called.
-+ o	Bean object ended.
++ 	Bean object ended.
 ### Configuration Technique
 #### o	XML
 #### o	Spring interface
-+ 	Initializing Bean: for init() method
++ 	Initializing Bean: for init() method
-+ 	Disposable Bean: for destroy() method
++ 	Disposable Bean: for destroy() method

 #### o	Annotation.
- + 	@PostConstruct: for init() method
+ + 	@PostConstruct: for init() method
- + 	@PreDestroy: for destroy() method.
+ + 	@PreDestroy: for destroy() method.
- + 	Note that both the @PostConstruct and @PreDestroy annotations are part of Java EE.
+ + 	Note that both the @PostConstruct and @PreDestroy annotations are part of Java EE.
 If you are using java 9 and above, add an additional dependency in “pom.xml” to use these annotations.

-* 	Annotations are disabled by default, to enable annotations
+* 	Annotations are disabled by default, to enable annotations
 +  o	All annotations:“<context:annotation-config>”
 +  o	Only @PostConstruct and @PreDestroy:<bean class="org.springframework.context.annotation.CommonAnnotationBeanPostProcessor"/>”